a-paudel/tasks/README.md

 # Tasks

- Simple Tasks app [WIP]
+ Simple Tasks app, live on [tasks.paudel.me](tasks.paudel.me)

-Backend using fastapi
+## Backend

+The backend was made using fastapi.

+Features:

+- User Authentication using tokens

+- CRUD functionality for own tasks

-Frontend using sveltekit
+## Frontend

+The frontend was made using sveltekit (static-adapter).
+Its currently hosted by the same fastapi server for simplicity.

+Features:

+- Auto navigate to login page if not logged in.

+- Crud functionality for tasks